syncfusion-content/xamarin-docs/Xamarin/Diagram/Diagram.md

 {% endhighlight %}
 {% endtabs %}

-N>To save the diagram as [SaveAsImageAsync](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_SaveAsImageAsync_System_IO_Stream_) stream and [SaveAsImageAsync](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_SaveAsImageAsync_System_IO_Stream_Syncfusion_SfDiagram_XForms_ImageFormat_) stream with image format methods are working in Android, iOS and UWP platforms.
+N>To save the diagram as [SaveAsImageAsync](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_SaveAsImageAsync_System_IO_Stream_) stream and [SaveAsImageAsync](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDiagram.XForms.SfDiagram.html#Syncfusion_SfDiagram_XForms_SfDiagram_SaveAsImageAsync_System_IO_Stream_Syncfusion_SfDiagram_XForms_ImageFormat_) stream with image format methods are works in Android, iOS and UWP platforms.

 N> The saved image path location details, UWP - The saved image is stored in the ‘ApplicationData’ folder.
 You can get the application path using ‘ApplicationData.Current.LocalFolder’.(Ex:  C:\Users\AppData\Local\Packages\90e15aa5-f034-42d8-9532-0f8ac8ab27cf_bkebv2yxxpdar\RoamingState).
-Android - The saved image is stored in the ‘Pictures’ location with an image name starts with “Diagram” and DateAndTime (i.e., "Diagram" and "Current Date and Time") in the android device. iOS - The saved image is stored in the ‘Photos’ location with the image name ‘Diagram’ in the iPhone.
+Android - The saved image is stored in the ‘Pictures’ location with an image name that starts with “Diagram” and DateAndTime (i.e., "Diagram" and "Current Date and Time") in the android device. iOS - The saved image is stored in the ‘Photos’ location with the image name ‘Diagram’ in the iPhone.

 ## Diagram style settings
 It is easier to apply default rendering styles to all shapes, connectors, stencil symbol, and stencil header in a diagram.
 Pass the following arguments to diagram style setting constructor: